-Regardless of what change was committed in GTM container, it always must be tested.
-GTM offers a great Preview and Debug mode, there are other debugging tools out there (e.g. Tag Manager Assistant) which help you test and rapidly spot bugs.
+Regardless of what change was committed in the GTM container, it always must be tested.
+GTM offers a great Preview and Debug mode, there are other debugging tools out there that help you test and rapidly spot bugs.
 Use them!

-As for GA debugger, I don’t use it too often (because previously mentioned debugging tools provide enough valuable information for me).
-But when it comes to Ecommerce tracking, GA debugger is irreplaceable for me.
+As for GA debugger, when it comes to Enhanced E-commerce tracking, GA debugger is irreplaceable for me (together with the GTM/GA debug).
 When enabled, it displays all data that is passed to Google Analytics, thus I can troubleshoot much faster.

 Whenever a new container version is published, you are given the opportunity to name the container version and add notes.
 You should take advantage of this option to leave full notes for someone who may be auditing your site’s tagging or troubleshooting your changes at a later date.

-Even if you don’t care about auditor, you should care about yourself.
-Six months after you publish a new version of GTM container, you won’t remember what you did or why you did it.
-Great documentation will remember for you.
+Even if you don’t care about the auditor, you should care about yourself.
+Six months after you publish a new version of the GTM container, you won’t remember what you did or why you did it.
+Detailed description and version name will remember for you.